Dearest No.1, Boy, Jolly & Bear.

 And of course there’s the ever-present worry (for you and for us) about what you’re actually going to do for the rest of your lives.
 I remember being so certain when I was 14.
 And so very very unsure when I was 18.

 You know this.
 You know we’re always banging on about the fact that we don’t care WHAT you grow up to be or do – just HOW you do it.
 Find your passion; whatever makes you happy to get up in the morning.
 Life should never be about dead-end miserable-making jobs.
 Thats not to say you shouldn’t have a dose of basic hard graft, that’s good for everyone actually.
 But a means-to-an-end job is very different from a soul-sucking never-ending carousel of daily grind.
-No one wants that for themselves, and we certainly don’t want that four our most precious beans.
+No one wants that for themselves, and we certainly don’t want that for our four most precious beans.

 And I know you understand at a deep and basic level that your choices now do not determine the rest of your days.
 You’ve seen both of us have career changes, and I think you’re all aware that neither of us are doing now what we trained or planned to do at 20.
 And while we may not be rolling in the moolah, we count ourselves lucky each and every day in what we are able to do.
 Starting over is a great thing to do, and you’re never too old to do it.
 Make a choice at 20 that’s not working for you at 30?
 Fiii-i-ine.
 Choose something new.
 Start again.